phtn/gox-server/README.md

 ### Explanation of Each Directory and File:

-1. api/
+1. `api/`
    This directory contains all the code related to HTTP endpoints:

-handler.go: Contains the logic for handling HTTP requests (like controllers in MVC). middleware.go: Middleware functions such as authentication, logging, etc. 2. cmd/ This is the entry point for your applications.
+- `handler.go`: Contains the logic for handling HTTP requests (like controllers in MVC).
+- `middleware.go`: Middleware functions such as authentication, logging, etc.

+2. `cmd/`
+   This is the entry point for your applications.
 For example, if your project has multiple binaries, you can put them under separate directories in cmd/.
 Each directory under cmd/ contains its own main.go file.

+- cmd/my-go-project/main.go: The main Go file for the my-go-project app.

+3. `config/`
-cmd/my-go-project/main.go: The main Go file for the my-go-project app.
-3. config/ This folder stores configurations (loading config from environment variables, files, or flags).
+   This folder stores configurations (loading config from environment variables, files, or flags).
 You can also create config structs here.

+- `config.go`: Loads configurations like API keys, database connections, etc.

+4. `internal/`
-config.go: Loads configurations like API keys, database connections, etc. 4. internal/ This is for the core logic of the application and is inaccessible to external projects (because of the Go convention).
+   This is for the core logic of the application and is inaccessible to external projects (because of the Go convention).
 It's used for your service layer, models, and repositories:

-service/: Contains the business logic (application logic). models/: Contains your data models (for example, structs representing database entities). user.go: Could define the User struct. repository/: Data access layer, which communicates with the database (commonly called DAOs in other languages).
-5. pkg/ This folder is for packages that you might want to make available for external use.
-These packages are meant to be imported by other projects.
+- `models/`: Contains your data models (for example, structs representing database entities).
+  - `user.go`: Could define the User struct.
+- `repository/`: Data access layer, which communicates with the database (commonly called DAOs in other languages).
+- `service/`: Contains the business logic (application logic).

+5. `pkg/`

-utils/: Utility or helper functions that can be reused across different packages. string_utils.go: Utility functions for working with strings (e.g., converting to camelCase, snake_case).
-6. vendor/ This is optional.
+- `utils/`: Utility or helper functions that can be reused across different packages.
+- `string_utils.go`: Utility functions for working with strings (e.g., converting to camelCase, snake_case).

+6. `vendor/`
+   This is optional.
 If you run go mod vendor, this directory will hold all your external dependencies locally.
 Useful for ensuring reproducibility in builds, especially in CI/CD pipelines or air-gapped environments.

-7. go.mod and go.sum
+7. `go.mod` and `go.sum`
-   go.mod: The module definition file where Go modules and dependencies are defined. go.sum: Auto-generated file containing checksums of the module dependencies.
+   `go.mod`: The module definition file where Go modules and dependencies are defined.
+   `go.sum`: Auto-generated file containing checksums of the module dependencies.

-8. Makefile
+8. `Makefile`
-   A Makefile is used for automating commands (e.g., make build, make run, make test).
+   A Makefile is used for automating commands (e.g., `make build`, `make run`, `make test`).
 It helps you define shortcuts for compiling, running tests, or other repeated tasks.

-9. README.md
+9. `README.md`
    Provides a summary of the project, how to set it up, and how to use it.

 ### Example Breakdown of main.go in cmd/my-go-project/: